gitblit/fathom/fathom-site/docs/jmx.md

 ## Usage

-Once you have configured your preferred JMX port and have started your application, you should be able to establish a JMX connection to `localhost:$JMXPORT` using Mission Control, VisualVM, or JConsole.
+Once you have configured your preferred JMX port and have started your application, you should be able to establish a JMX connection to `127.0.0.1:$JMXPORT` using Mission Control, VisualVM, or JConsole.

+You can confirm that your JMX server is running with netstat:

+    netstat -t -a

+This should indicate all TCP sockets that are listening on your machine.

 !!!
 Note
-    The integrated JMX server binds to `localhost` and does not use authentication.
+    The integrated JMX server binds to the loopback address `127.0.0.1` and does not use authentication.
 Your JMX server will be safe from outside intrusion, but is otherwise unprotected from users who already have access to your server.

 ### Remote monitoring on Windows